Fish pepper

 The fish pepper is a small Chili pepper cultivar of the species Capsicum annuum.
 It is an heirloom variety developed and preserved by African American communities in the Chesapeake.
 The plant has variegated foliage and its peppers ripen from white with green streaks to a dark red color.
 The fish pepper has a wide range of pungency, with Scoville scores from 5,000 to 30,000 units.
-The pepper was thought to be extinct for the better part of the 20th century until the rediscovery of fifty year-old seeds in an African American family's freezer.
+The pepper was thought to be extinct for the better part of the 20th century until the rediscovery of fifty-year-old seeds in the family freezer of William Woys Weaver.

 History

 Background

 Capsicum annuum is a species of the plant in the family solanacea.
-Its origins are obscure, but it is believed to originally be native to southern Mexico, where its center of diversity exists.
-Being cultivated by Mesoamerican societies since roughly 8000 BCE, it would later spread throughout most of southern North America and South America.
+Its origins are obscure, but it is believed to have been native to southern Mexico, where its center of diversity is found.
+Being cultivated by Mesoamerican societies since roughly 8000 BCE, it later spread throughout most of southern North America and South America.
 By the time of Columbus's arrival in the Americas, cultivation had been noted in the Caribbean.

 Origin and historical use

 From the Caribbean, it made its way to the Chesapeake where it was noted to have been grown by enslaved Africans in Baltimore.
 Food historian Michael W. Twitty believes them to have originally have been brought by Haitians.
-By 1870, particularly in Baltimore and in Philadelphia, the pepper became a popular ingredient among the Black community and was commonly used in many crab houses and oyster bars (hence the name "fish pepper").
+By 1870, particularly in Baltimore and in Philadelphia, the pepper became a popular ingredient among the Black community.
+It was commonly used in many crab houses and oyster bars (hence the name "fish pepper").
 The fish pepper's rare trait of albinism was highly valued by chefs because the use of the peppers in their albino phase of ripening allowed white foods such as cream of crab soup to be spiced without affecting the color of the final dish.
 Due to urbanization, fish peppers declined in popularity during the early 20th century, eventually disappearing from restaurant menus, marketplaces and the catalogs of seed vendors.